 Saving 100% of your pre-retirement income sounds high.
 But, research shows a lot of people end up spending more than their current income in retirement.
 Aiming to save 100% of your income allows you that financial flexibility to take up the things you love doing.

 The table below will give you a useful picture of how much you need to live a comfortable retirement, and is based off an annual study by Massey University.

 Source: Massey University.
 Figures mentioned are weekly income/household.

-While international and domestic research provides a good benchmark, a benchmark is pretty generic; we think it is always useful to create a budget taking into account the life that you want to live in your retirement.
-You may want to go on a cruise every year, or you may want to turn a hobby into a part-time gig to keep the income flowing, or you may want to leave the big city and put your feet up surrounded by nature.
+While international and domestic research provides a good benchmark, it's pretty generic; we think it is always useful to create a budget taking into account the life that you want to live in your retirement.
+You may want to go on a cruise every year, turn a hobby into a part-time gig to keep the income flowing, or leave the big city and put your feet up surrounded by nature.

 A simple exercise you can do to figure out your figure is to work out the below:

 - What are your current household expenses?

 - What expenses will you no longer have when you enter retirement (kids, mortgage payments, car repayments and other such big-ticket items)

 - What are the additional things you would like to do in retirement and how much are they likely to cost?